 How do you measure success?
 It all depends on how you define success for your business, yet we come to know that it usually goes beyond how many people download your app.
 Although every new download is precious, with the greater part of apps being free on stores, a download doesn’t necessarily guarantee a certain user base.
-When we consider that 23% of users abandon an app after the first use and 62% of users would use an app less than 11 times, we can see that engagement is the essential factor to win out.
+When we consider that 23% of users abandon an app after the first use and 62% of users would use an app less than 11 times, we can see that user engagement is the essential factor to win out.

 What is User Engagement?

 There are dozens of user engagement definitions varying from vertical to vertical.
 Generally, for the mobile world, user engagement is the level of user involvement with your app.
 It refers to the frequency, intensity, and depth of interaction between a user and your app over a period of time.
 Basically, it is an interpretation of different metrics coming together.
-This makes quantifying user engagement tricky since we can’t directly measure the engagement but we measure other metrics and call the results as engagement.
+This makes quantifying user engagement tricky since we can’t directly measure the engagement but we measure other metrics and call the results as user engagement.

 Your app might have tens of different features.
 Do you need to measure everything about these features, come up with many dashboards, and try to figure out what to do with them?
 No, this would only confuse you and waste your time.
 Instead of measuring everything, identify the core and most valuable features for user engagement and your aim by tracking them.
 Focusing helps you have a clearer understanding of your app’s user engagement.

 Here are the most common user engagement measurement methods and metrics app publishers track.